kalyanrparajuli/Fantasy-Football/README.md

 ## Model Overviews

 ### Team Model
-A Bayesian model for team's goals in a particular game, based on Dixon and Coles with form (points from previous 5 games) coefficients included.
+A Bayesian model for team's goals in a particular game, based on Dixon and Coles.

 ### Player Model
 A hierarchal Bayesian model for player's individual performances (minutes played, assists, goals and games played).